galenwilkerson/Presentations/README.md

 Netsci Urban systems -

 This was a talk I prepared for an invited presentation at Netsci 2014 on my work on urban mobility scaling.
+Unfortunately I was unable to attend.

 Presentation Sustainability Complex Systems -